Intersecting hexagons in 3-space: Proof of

 To reduce the dimension of the ambient space, we project these hexagons onto a random plane such that no two vertices share the same projection and that a positive fraction of the hexagons is $(c',\alpha')$-fat.
 Indeed, if we project a $(c,\alpha)$-fat hexagon $H$ onto a plane making an angle at most $\theta<\pi/2$ with the plane containing $H$, it is straightforward to show that the projected hexagon is $(c',\alpha')$-fat, where

-The existence of badly intersecting hexagons relies on a similar-slope property.
+The existence of heavily intersecting hexagons relies on a similar-slope property.
 This can be described quantitatively by the difference of two angles of inclination.
-To this end, let $\phi>0$ be the smallness of such difference which is to be determined later.
+To this end, let $\phi>0$ be the smallness of such differences which is to be determined later.

 We choose from the $(c',\alpha')$-fat projected hexagons the most popular family consisting of $\eps'n^2$ hexagons, which have inscribed triangles of similar shapes and orientations.

 More precisely, let us enumerate by any order the projected hexagons as $\{H_i\}$ and label their vertices as $A_i,B_i,C_i,D_i,E_i,F_i$, oriented counter-clockwise, where $B_i,D_i,F_i$ are the three non-neighbour vertices having angles between $\alpha'$ and $\pi-\alpha'$.